renukashelake/Microsoft-Azure-Project/README.md

 For production scenarios, you might want to consider using Azure Container Registry to store and manage your Docker images.

-<h4>4.Azure AI Studio:</h4>
+<h4>4.Azure AI Services:</h4>
-Microsoft Azure offers a variety of AI-related services, but there isn't a specific service called "Azure AI Studio."
+Microsoft Azure offers a variety of AI-related services, but there isn't a specific service called "Azure AI Services."
 However, Microsoft Azure provides a range of tools and services for building, deploying, and managing AI solutions.
 It's possible that there have been updates or new releases since then.

 ![Screenshot 2023-11-27 202922](https://github.com/renukashelake/cloudsite/assets/124230859/bcc3380e-09f6-48d4-865e-7af9413ee8cc)